Compute

 • Each table has only one verification rule.

 • Up to 512 tables can be filtered at a time.
+If there are more than 512 tables, perform rule verifications in batches.

 • The filter expression cannot use the package, function, variable, or constant of a specific DB engine.
 It must comply with the general SQL standard.
 Enter the part following WHERE in the SQL statement (excluding WHERE and semicolons), for example, sid > 3 and sname like "G %".
 A maximum of 512 characters are allowed.

-• In SQL statements for setting filter criteria, keywords must be enclosed in backquotes, and the value of datatime (including date and time) and character string type must be enclosed in single quotation marks, for example, `update` > '2022-07-13 00:00:00' and age >10, `update` ='abc'.
+• In SQL statements for setting filter criteria, keywords must be enclosed in backquotes, and the value of datetime (including date and time) and character string type must be enclosed in single quotation marks, for example, `update` > '2022-07-13 00:00:00' and age >10, `update` ='abc'.

 • Implicit conversion rules are not supported.
 Enter filtering criteria of a valid data type.
 For example, if column c of an Oracle database uses characters of the varchar2 type, the filtering criteria must be set to c > '10' instead of c > 10.